brandonyee333/test/modules/dxp/apps/osb/osb-customer/osb-customer-account-entry/osb-customer-account-entry-details-web/documentation/account_environments.markdown

 #### Special Cases
 * _Commerce_ products will include a new _Commerce Version_ field.
+  * _Commerce_ products can contain different environment configuration dropdown options than other products.
 * Only product version _6.2_ and above will have the _Cloud Services_ field.
 * Only _DXP_ products will have the _Search_ field.
 _Special fields are only displayed when there is value in it's associated field._